 Read each question thoroughly, and be as accurate as possible

 The video interview will last around 30 minutes and you should prepare for it in exactly the same way as a face-to-face interview.
-Don’t worry if you have never done this before – it is an easy to use platform.
-Allow yourself 45 minutes and use a computer with good internet connection and some peace and quiet.
-You can take the interview at any time and place you want, but please ensure that it is at a location where you will not be disturbed during the interview.
+Don’t worry if you’ve never done this before – it’s an easy-to-use platform.
+Allow yourself 45 minutes and use a computer with a good internet connection and some peace and quiet.
+You can take the interview at any time and place you want, but please make sure it’s somewhere you won’t be disturbed during the interview.

-Be prepared to answer questions about your motivations, your competencies and strengths.
+Be prepared to answer questions about your motivations, competencies and strengths.

-It can be useful to prepare in advance, including thinking of some examples of your achievements in your academic course, your working life and your extracurricular activities.
-Consider how your examples may portray your suitability for the role: if you highlight a mistake you made, remember to explain how you remedied the situation and what you learned for the future.
-Regardless of the role, employers will be looking for someone who can be clearly understood, so try to construct your answers well and speak slowly enough that you can be heard clearly.
+It can be useful to prepare in advance, including thinking about some examples of your achievements in your academic course, working life and extracurricular activities.
+Consider how these examples may portray your suitability for the role: if you highlight a mistake you made, remember to explain how you remedied the situation and what you learned for the future.
+Regardless of the role, employers will be looking for someone who can be easily understood, so try to construct your answers well and speak slowly enough that you can be heard clearly.

 If you have any technical difficulties during the video interview, or if there are any adjustments you need for this stage of the assessment process, just let the recruitment team know and we’ll make sure we can accommodate you.